 Jidohka: Stopping a line automatically when a defective part is detected.
 Any necessary improvements can then be made by directing attention to the stopped equipment and the worker who stopped the operation.
 The jidohka system puts faith in the worker as a thinker and allows all workers the right to stop the line on which they are working.
 Also see “autonomation.”

-Job instruction: Quality system documentation that describes work conducted in one function in a company, such as setup, inspection, rework or operator.
+Job instruction: Quality system documentation that describes work conducted in one function in an organization, such as setup, inspection, rework or operator.

 Juran trilogy: Three managerial processes identified by Joseph M. Juran for use in managing for quality: quality planning, quality control and quality improvement.